teavver/vscode-control-groups/README.md

 `sc2.controlGroupStealing` | `boolean` | default = `false`

-Enable to remove units from previous control groups when assigning them to a new one
+Assigning a Mark to a new Control Group removes it from the previous one

 `sc2.normalModeOnFileChange` | `boolean` | default = `false`

-Switches to Normal mode when opening any file, ignoring the vim mode that file was left in
+Switches to Normal mode when opening any file, ignoring the vim mode that file was left in (a bit buggy)

+`sc2.preferTabFocusInSplit` | `boolean` | default = `true`

+If a destination Mark is in multiple Vscode Tabs, open it in a Tab group other than the current one

+`sc2.updateMarkBeforeJump` | `boolean` | default = `false`

+Update current Mark location before jumping to another Control Group

 ---